xhifi/aaziz-blog/_posts/2021-03-26-understanding-off-payroll-working-(IR35).md

 * A worker who provides their services through their intermediary
 * A client who receives services from a worker through their intermediary
 * An agency providing workers’ services through their intermediary If the rules apply, Income Tax and employee National Insurance contributions must be deducted from fees and paid to HMRC.
-In addition, employer National Insurance contributions and Apprenticeship Levy, if applicable, must also be paid to HMRC.<br>
+In addition, employer National Insurance contributions and Apprenticeship Levy, if applicable, must also be paid to HMRC.

 The rules apply to all public sector clients and private sector companies that meet 2 or more of the following conditions:
 * You have a balance sheet total of more than £5.1 million
 * You have more than 50 employees